 1. When did you begin writing?

-I don’t remember a time in my life before writing.
+I don’t remember a time in my life when I wasn’t writing.
 Even in my earliest memories I was writing.
-When I was very young, my mom (also a writer) would come into my bedroom each morning and crawl into bed next to me with a notebook and pen to write down my dreams from the night before.
-When I was five, I started dictating stories to my mom while she typed them on the typewriter, and those became the gifts I gave to teachers and friends and family.
+When I was very young, my mom (who was also a writer) would come into my bedroom each morning and crawl into bed next to me with a notebook and pen to write down my dreams from the night before.
+When I was about five years old, I started dictating stories to my mom while she typed them on the typewriter, and those became the gifts I gave to teachers and friends and family.
 Writing is a part of who I am.
 I can’t imagine my life without it.
 It’s become the way that I pray, the way that I meditate, the way that I process everything going on in my life and the world around me.